Indiana State Sycamores women's basketball: Women's National Invitation Tournament

 Indiana State has appeared in the Women's National Invitation Tournament six times.
-They have a record of 2-6.
+They have a record of 2–6.

 AIAW appearances

 Indiana State made one appearance in the AIAW women's basketball tournament.
-They had a record of 0-1.
+They had a record of 0–1.

 National Women’s Invitation Tournament

-Indiana State made one appearance in the National Women's Invitational Tournament.
-They had a record of 0-2.
+Indiana State made two appearances in the National Women's Invitational Tournament.
+They had a record of 0–2.

 Rivalries

 The Sycamores share a classic rivalry with the Ball State Cardinals, of which State owns a 21–8 series lead.
-The Sycamores also own an 11–9 series lead over the Purdue Boilermakers, a perennial, national power.
+As of the 2023 season, the Sycamores are tied in an 11–11 series lead with the Purdue Boilermakers, a perennial, national power.

 Retired Numbers

 Two Sycamore players have had their numbers retired by the school.
 Amy Hile is the latest, with her number 15 retired by the school on February 19, 2022.